Robert Ritz, B.S., M.Ed., Ph.D.

 Within the FCI process, students authorize the handling of a credit balance on their student account.
 The funds may be held throughout the academic year and apply to any account balance, or students can authorize the credit balance to be refunded.

 Liberty University encourages student to only borrow the minimum amount of loans to cover direct charges.
 Students who wish to reduce their loans to eliminate a credit balance to refund may do so by completing a Loan Change Form in ASIST.

 Title IV aid, in addition to institutional and State aid, is disbursed 21 days after the student becomes eligible.
 Title IV refunds begin processing on day 25, but all are processed within 14 days from when aid is disbursed in accordance with federal regulations.

-For more information about disbursements, visit the Student Financial Services homepage under the Disbursement Process link for more information at http://www.liberty.edu/financeadmin/studentfinances/.
+For more information, visit the Student Financial Services homepage under the Disbursement Process link for more information at http://www.liberty.edu/financeadmin/studentfinances/.

 Refunds Unrelated to Title IV Aid

 For credit balances not made up of federal aid, the student may submit a refund request to the Student Accounts Office.
 A refund from credit or debit card payments will be refunded back to the original payment card.
 Written requests must be sent to: firstname.lastname@example.org

 Liberty University is committed to the success of every student and will work with each student to determine the best way to handle any financial and/or academic challenges.
 The online withdrawal categories are: administrative, military, official, and unofficial.